Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 Tenant Rights During Property Sales: an In-depth Guide for Covina Landlords

-In Covina, California, landlords who want to sell a rental home must know what the tenants’ rights are so the sale goes smoothly.
-Renters in Covina have rights that must be respected during the sales process, just like renters in the rest of California.
+In Covina, California, landlords who want to sell a rental home must know the tenants’ rights so the sale goes smoothly.
+Renters in Covina have rights that must be respected during sales, just like renters in the rest of California.

-By law, landlords have to give tenants enough time to move out before they show the house to potential buyers.
-Most of the time, this means giving at least 24 hours’ notice and showings at times that don’t get in the way of the tenant’s daily life.
+By law, landlords must give tenants enough time to move out before showing the house to potential buyers.
+Most of the time, this means giving at least 24 hours’ notice and showings at times that don’t interfere with the tenant’s daily life.

 Also, if there is a lease, it usually stays in place even after the house is sold.
-In other words, the new owners have to keep the leases in place until the end.
-If a rental is month-to-month, the landlord needs to give the right amount of notice if they or the buyer wants the tenants to leave after the sale.
+In other words, the new owners must keep the leases in place until the end.
+If a rental is month-to-month, the landlord must give the right amount of notice if they or the buyer wants the tenants to leave after the sale.

 Plus, landlords in Covina should tell their tenants the truth about their plans to sell and what that might mean for their rent.
 Not only do these rules protect the rights of tenants, but they also help keep the relationship good during the selling process, which makes the deal go more smoothly.